mattermost/mattermost-developer-documentation/site/content/contribute/server/schema-migration-guide.md

 ### TLDR

 1. Migrations are always synchronous.
-2. The time taken to run a migration is irrelevant.
+2. The time taken to run a migration is not always the primary factor in judging impact.
 3. Except in cases where a migration cannot run concurrently with other database operations.

 ### I need to make a schema change.
 What do I do?